 - Buildings and property used for athletic sporting events.
-This exception includes, but is not necessarily limited to, Wildcat Stadiums, Woodward Gymnasium, HPE, and similar facilities in which intercollegiate games are staged. - Student housing facilities including residence halls and similar buildings where students live such as fraternity and sorority houses.
-(Note that any housing that is not on property owned or leased by a FVSU is not covered by this exemption). - The Health, Counseling & Wellness Center (Infirmary).
-While handguns are allowed in the lobby area, they are disallowed in the counseling and examination offices utilized by the professional staff. - Spaces including any room, continuous collection of rooms or outdoor facility that are used for preschool or childcare.
-In order to qualify, preschool and childcare spaces must have controlled access (meaning access via personnel stationed at the door or an electronic mechanism) limited to authorized people. - Rooms and other spaces during the times when they are being used for classes in which high school students are enrolled, whether through dual enrollment and programs such as Move on When Ready or through college and career academies or other specialized programs such as Early College.
+This exception includes, but is not necessarily limited to, Wildcat Stadium, Woodward Gymnasium, HPE, and similar facilities in which intercollegiate games are staged. - Student housing facilities including residence halls and similar buildings where students live such as fraternity and sorority houses.
+(Note that any housing that is not on property, owned, or leased by FVSU is not covered by this exemption). - Health, Counseling & Wellness Center (Infirmary).
+While handguns are allowed in the lobby area, they are disallowed in the counseling and examination offices utilized by the professional staff. - Spaces including any room, continuous collection of rooms or outdoor facility which are used for preschool or childcare.
+In order to qualify, preschool and childcare spaces must have controlled access (meaning access via personnel stationed at the door or an electronic mechanism) limited to authorized people. - Rooms and other spaces during the times when they are being used for classes in which high school students are enrolled, whether through dual enrollment and programs such as Dual Enrollment or through college and career academies or other specialized programs such as Early College.
 Licensee should be aware that high school students are normally enrolled in 1000 or 2000 level courses.
 Licensee should be aware dual enrollment students can enroll in courses up to the drop/add period; therefore, the licensee must be vigilant of the various enrollment periods.
-Licensee who want to carry handguns to class will need to visit the institution's registrar or other designated employee, who after verifying their enrollment status will tell them which of their classes, if any, have high school students enrolled.
+Licensees who want to carry handguns to class will need to visit the institution's registrar or other designated employee, who, after verifying their enrollment status,will tell them which of their classes, if any, have high school students enrolled.
 Institutions shall not, however, keep any listing of those who inquire.
 (Note also that the names of enrolled high school students may not be revealed in accordance with applicable privacy laws.)
-It is the responsibility of license-holders to seek out this information and make themselves aware of which classrooms fall within this exception.

-- Faculty, staff and administrative offices.
-This exception includes offices and office suites occupied by faculty, staff, and administrators but does not include more general public common spaces outside of those areas. - Rooms during the times when they are being used for disciplinary proceedings of any kind, including those regarding students, faculty or staff.
-These would include any meetings or hearings that are part of the University System's or the institution's sexual misconduct, student conduct, dispute resolution, grievance, appeals or similar processes. - It is a misdemeanor crime for a license-holder to carry a handgun "in a manner or in a building, property, room, or space in violation of the exemptions listed above.
-Doing so also will be a violation of the institution's student code of conduct and personnel rules.
-It is a felony for non-license person to carry a gun on campus. - It will be the responsibility of those licensee who choose to carry handguns on campus to know the law and to understand where they can go while carrying. - Institutions will not provide gun storage facilities or erect signs outside restricted areas.
+It is the responsibility of license-holders to seek out this information and make themselves aware of which classrooms fall within this exception. - Faculty, staff and administrative offices.
+This exception includes offices and office suites occupied by faculty, staff, and administrators, but does not include more general public common spaces outside of those areas. - Rooms, during the times when they are being used for disciplinary proceedings of any kind, including those regarding students, faculty or staff.
+These would include any meetings or hearings that are part of the university system's or the institution's sexual misconduct, student conduct, dispute resolution, grievance, appeals or similar processes.